AmigaPorts/ACE/docs/programming/ace_in_a_nutshell.md

 - `genericLoop()` - called in a loop until game gets closed
 - `genericDestroy()` - for freeing previously created managers

-If you preffer exiting your game in other ways than by calling `gameExit`, you can tune game main loop condition by defining `GENERIC_MAIN_LOOP_CONDITION` before `#include`.
-For e.g.:
+If you prefer exiting your game in other ways than by calling `gameExit`, you can tune game main loop condition by defining `GENERIC_MAIN_LOOP_CONDITION` before `#include`.
+For example:

 ``` c
 #define GENERIC_MAIN_LOOP_CONDITION g_pGameStateManager->pCurrent
 #include <ace/generic/main.h>
 ```

-At this point we changed generic main loop to check if there is any state in selected state manager.
+This changes generic main loop's behavior to check if there is any state in selected state manager.
 The only caveat is to put these lines of code after manager definition.